-These Quotes From Colton Underwood's 'GMA' Interview Reveal Both Joy & Pain
+Colton Underwood's Quotes About Realizing He's Gay Reveal Both Joy & Pain

 The former Bachelor star is finally speaking his truth.
 Colton Underwood appeared on Good Morning America on April 14 to share with the world that he is gay.
 In an emotional interview with anchor Robin Roberts, he announced, "I’m gay.
 And I came to terms with that earlier this year and have been processing it."
 While he described himself as "the happiest and healthiest I've ever been in my life" now, he said hiding the truth about his sexuality took a severe toll on his mental health.
 (Content warning: This story discusses suicidal ideation and attempted suicide.)

 He opened up about feeling "different" at 6 years old, how growing up Catholic and playing football encouraged him to stay in the closet, and how embracing his identity has strengthened his relationship with God.
 He shared what he looks for in a partner now, how his family and friends reacted to his news, and his advice for others who are processing their sexuality in private.

 He also offered a message for his ex-girlfriend, Cassie Randolph, who filed and then dropped a restraining order against him in 2020.
 According to the restraining order request obtained by People, she claimed he put a tracking device on her vehicle, loitered outside her bedroom window at 2 a.m., and sent several distressing text messages, including one in which he allegedly pretended to be a stalker.
 Underwood later told People, "I do not believe Cassie did anything wrong in filing for the restraining orders and also believe she acted in good faith."